 Be aware of hidden costs!
 An important cost factor might be the additional payments, such as for textbooks.
 You will want to make sure that you calculate such expenditure as well.
 Again, in some of the cheapest programs, all textbooks, handouts, academic and administrative fees are included, while in some of the most expensive programs, you need additional budget to cover these hidden costs.
 Not all universities are eager to publish the real cost of study in order to look a bit better against competition.

-Please be aware that this believe often applies only within the particular society, however.
+Please be aware that this applies only within Thai society, however.
 There is no reason to believe that a name

 university offers a better international program than a no-name university does.
 Check the credentials of the